xuxiaotong/CV-005--Homework/Project_1/readme.md

-image stitching by using SFIT, RANSAC
+image stitching by using SIFT, RANSAC